My Eclectic Bites

 • ½ teaspoon chili powder

-• 1 and ½ cup of red enchilada sauce
+• 1 ½ cups red enchilada sauce, divided

 Instructions

-13. Pour the rest of the enchilada sauce on top of the assembled enchiladas and sprinkle with the rest of the cheese.
+Pour the remaining enchilada sauce over the enchiladas and sprinkle with the remaining cheese.
+Bake for 15–18 minutes, until bubbly and melted.

 Notes